PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 Finally, there can be also attributes, not per each sample, or each feature, but for the dataset as a whole: so called :term:`dataset attribute`\s.
-Assigning such attributes and accessing them later on works in exactly the same way as for the other two types of attributes, except that dataset attributes are stored in their own collection which is accessible via the ``a`` property of the dataset.
+Both assigning such attributes and accessing them later on work in exactly the same way as for the other two types of attributes, except that dataset attributes are stored in their own collection which is accessible via the ``a`` property of the dataset.
 However, in contrast to sample and feature